Fritz Lang: Early life

+On 13 February 1919, in the Marriage Registry Office in Charlottenburg, Berlin, Lang married a theater actress named Elisabeth Rosenthal.
+Rosenthal died of a single gunshot wound in their bathtub on September 25, 1920, the shot deemed to have been fired by Lang's World War I Browning revolver.
+Lang and his future wife Harbou claimed that Rosenthal had shot herself, and Lang and Harbou were charged with failure to render aid.
+The charge was soon dropped.

+Career

 Expressionist films: the Weimar years (1918–1933)

-Lang's writing stint was brief, as he soon started to work as a director at the German film studio UFA, and later Nero-Film, just as the Expressionist movement was building.
-In this first phase of his career, Lang alternated between films such as Der Müde Tod ("The Weary Death") and popular thrillers such as Die Spinnen ("The Spiders"), combining popular genres with Expressionist techniques to create an unprecedented synthesis of popular entertainment with art cinema.
+Lang started work as a director at the German film studio UFA, and later Nero-Film, just as the Expressionist movement was building.
+In this first phase of his career, Lang alternated between films such as Der Müde Tod ("The Weary Death") and popular thrillers such as Die Spinnen ("The Spiders"), combining popular genres with Expressionist techniques to create a synthesis of popular entertainment with art cinema.

-In 1920, Lang met his future wife, the writer Thea von Harbou.
-She and Lang co-wrote all of his movies from 1921 through 1933, including Dr. Mabuse, der Spieler ("Dr. Mabuse the Gambler," 1922 - which ran for over four hours, in two parts in the original version, and was the first in the Dr. Mabuse trilogy), the five-hour Die Nibelungen (1924), the dystopian film Metropolis (1927), and the science fiction film Woman in the Moon (1929).
-Metropolis went far over budget and nearly destroyed UFA, which was bought by right-wing businessman and politician Alfred Hugenberg.
+In 1920, Lang met his future second wife, the writer Thea von Harbou through director Joe May.
+Harbou co-wrote and directed the film Das wandernde Bild with Lang.
+She co-wrote every Harbou-Lang film till 1933, including Dr. Mabuse, der Spieler ("Dr. Mabuse the Gambler," 1922 – which ran for over four hours, in two parts in the original version, and was the first in the Dr. Mabuse trilogy), the five-hour Die Nibelungen (1924), the dystopian film Metropolis (1927), and the science fiction film Woman in the Moon (1929).
+Metropolis went over budget, to the UFA's detriment.
 It was a financial flop, as were his last silent films Spies (1928) and Woman in the Moon, produced by Lang's own company.

 In 1931, independent producer Seymour Nebenzahl hired Lang to direct M for Nero-Film.
-His first "talking" picture, considered by many film scholars to be a masterpiece of the early sound era, M is a disturbing story of a child murderer (Peter Lorre in his first starring role) who is hunted down and brought to rough justice by Berlin's criminal underworld.
-M remains a powerful work; it was remade in 1951 by Joseph Losey, but this version had little impact on audiences, and has become harder to see than the original film.
+His first "talking" picture, considered by many film scholars to be a masterpiece of the early sound era, M is a story of a child murderer (Peter Lorre in his first starring role) who is hunted down and brought to justice by Berlin's criminal underworld.